kieraneglin/shared-settings-rb/README.md

 # Shared Settings (Ruby)

-Shared Settings is a simple library for managing runtime settings in Ruby with optional support for Encryption and Elixir.
+Shared Settings is a simple library for managing runtime settings in Ruby with optional support for encryption and Elixir.

 Heavily inspired by [Fun with Flags][fwf] and [Flipper][flipper].